SafePalWallet/safepal-docs/docs/Connect-wallet/Web/aptos.md

 ## Connecting to SafePal Wallet

-After confirming that the web app has the `safepalAptosProvider` object, we can connect to SafePal Wallet by calling `wallet.connect()`.
+After confirming that the web app has the `safePal` object, we can connect to SafePal Wallet by calling `wallet.connect()`.

 When you call `wallet.connect()`, it prompts the user to allow your web app to make additional calls to SafePal Wallet, and obtains from the user basic information such as the address and public key.